uber/needle/README.md

 ## Getting started with Needle

-Using and integrating with Needle has three steps.
+Using and integrating with Needle has two steps.
 Each of the following steps has detailed instructions and explanations in the linked documents.

 1. [Integrate Needle's code generator with your Swift project](./GENERATOR.md).
 2. [Write application DI code following NeedleFoundation's API](./API.md).